Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 - JavaScript functions

 <!--
-- Each title will have a link to the associated section on GitHub.

-QML is a visual language.
-When you look at a code, it should be easy to imagine what it would look like at runtime.
-This is not for replacing hot reloading, but making editing and understanding easier.

-Discuss in your team, decide on a style and stick to it.
-We stuck to this, qmlformat does something completely different.
+- QML is a visual language
+- Should be easy to imagine the code
+- Discuss with your team and adjust
+- qmlformat doesn't support customization yet
 -->

 ---